 - Weapon handling

-After successful completion of your Specialist Officer Induction Training course, you will be posted to one of the Junior Learning and Development Officer positions within the NZ Defence College.
+After successful completion of your Specialist Officer Induction Training course, you will be posted to one of the Junior LDO positions within the NZ Defence College.
 These positions will normally be based in Wellington for the initial two years of your career.

 You will attend a range of courses that will introduce you to the NZDF Systems Approach to Learning and the NZDF way of conducting business.
 In addition you will progress towards external qualifications in Adult Education, Adult Literacy and Numeracy, and English Second Language teaching.